spl0821/intelcost-test/README.md

 Also this project can search images by tags written in a formcontrol and categories in a dropdown.

+After cloning this respository, it's important to run `npm i` in the location of this project, then you can continue with the steps below.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

 ## Development server